mrfragger/substitcher/README.md

 - 20 and 12 colors per palette
 - 90 Simple Palettes (one font color with a shadow color)
 - monochromatic, food palettes
+- letters work with alternates but not with ligatures

 ![](images/colors.jpg)